Multiple-bounce Smith Microfacet BRDFs using the Invariance Principle: Introduction

-The key to our derivation is the invariance principle~\cite{amb1943}, which was introduced for planetary physics and radiative transfer by Ambartzumian~\shortcite{amb1943} for isotropic scattering and known as the Chandrasekhar's BRDF~\cite{Chandrasekhar1960}.
-We extend the invariance principle to handle anisotropic phase functions, resulting in a simple formulation of the multiple-bounce Smith microfacet model.
-Thanks to this theory, we generalize the shadow-\\ing-masking function from a single bounce to an entire path built on top of the position-free multiple-bounce model by Wang et al.\\~\shortcite{wang2021positionfree}.
-In practice, since our model avoids tracing and recording specific heights (and positions), it results in an even lower noise level compared to previous methods, while remaining their merits, e.g., passing the white furnace test, and working with anisotropic materials and general normal distributions such as Beckmann and GGX.
+In this paper, we propose an unbiased multiple-bounce microfacet model with the invariance principle~\cite{amb1943}, which was introduced for planetary physics and radiative transfer by Ambartsumian~\shortcite{amb1943} for isotropic scattering and known as the Chandrasekhar's BRDF~\cite{Chandrasekhar1960}.
+We extend the invariance principle to handle anisotropic phase functions, resulting in a \emph{simple formulation} of the multiple-bounce Smith microfacet model.
+Thanks to this theory, we generalize the shadowing-masking function from a single bounce to an entire path built on top of the position-free multiple-bounce model by Wang et al.~\shortcite{wang2021positionfree}.
+In practice, since our model has a simpler formulation, it results in an even lower noise level compared to the previous method~\cite{BitterliAndd'Eon:2022} when rendered with equal time, while \revises{retaining} their merits, e.g., passing the white furnace test, and working with anisotropic materials and general normal distributions such as Beckmann~\cite{BeckmannSpizzichino:1963} and GGX~\cite{walter2007mmrt}.

+Furthermore, we improve the PDF of the multiple-bounce microfacet model by approximating the multiple bounces within a semi-infinite anisotropic \revises{medium} with an isotropic multiple-bounce approximation \cite{hapke1981}.
+Our PDF better matches the multiple-bounce function than the commonly used approximation~\cite{heitz2016, wang2021positionfree} --the single-bounce microfacet model together with a Lambertian term, leading to a higher quality when rendered with multiple importance sampling (MIS) \cite{VeachThesis}, particularly for low-roughness materials where the Lambertian approximation no longer holds.

+\revises{An open source implementation of our methods is available at https://github.com/wangningbei/sourceCodeMBBRDF.}